 Additionally, I would be remiss if I did not recognize and thank the Preakness Shopping Center owner, Hekemian and Company, for their outstanding community partnership by graciously donating their vacant store space to Wayne Township for our vaccine distribution.
 This large space enabled the Township to vaccinate a significant number of people through our many clinics.
 Clearly, the safety and wellbeing of all our residents is paramount to me, my administration and our community.

 I would like to thank the Township Council, Police Department, all members of Township Boards and Commissions, our volunteer First Aid Squad, Fire Department members, youth coaches, and the dedicated employees of Wayne Township for their continued dedication to our community.
 As such, I can promise our residents that my administration will continue to provide you with high-quality services throughout these extraordinary times.

-Thank you for your continued support to serve as your Mayor and please feel free to contact me at 973-694-1800, ext.
-3200 or Email the Mayor with any thoughts or concerns you may have.
+Thank you for allowing me the honor of serving as your Mayor and I will continue to work hard every day to make Wayne Township a great place to live, work and raise a family.
+Please feel free to contact me at 973-694-1800, ext.
+3200 or at email with any thoughts or concerns you may have.

 Christopher P. Vergano